Mike Groh: High school

-However the most improbable events occurred towards the end of the game with Groh's team trailing 21-19 and driving late in the game.
-With a little more than a minute remaining and already in field goal range, the Rams turned the ball over deep in Montclair territory and at which point many of the estimated fifteen thousand in attendance began to file out of the venue.
-On Montclair's first down, the Mounties lined up in victory formation, snapped and the kneeled down the ball.
-Considering the play took no more than about ten seconds, it was noted the clock operator inexplicably allowed over twenty seconds on the clock to be run off.
-Montclair then attempted to run the clock down as far as they could, with the idea that they would take a delay of game penalty and have approximately three seconds left to punt the ball out of their own endzone.
-However, a clock error resulted in the scoreboard clock ticking to zero and caused the Montclair fans to rush the field in apparent victory.
-This not only resulted in a delay of game penalty being called on Montclair, but the officials determined the clock should have seven seconds left on it.
+Montclair's intent was to simply line up in victory formation, snap, kneel down on the ball and run the clock down as far as they could while Randolph still had two timeouts left.
+On first down, by the time the play was whistled dead for Randolph's first time out, the scoreboard operator had allowed the clock to run down to 0:50 from the aforementioned 1:17.
+Manual review and timing of the video on YouTube reveals a time gap of at least several seconds from the point the official had wound his arm to signal the start of clock run off to the first timeout whistle heard to stop the clock confirming some extra unaccounted time was indeed run off on this first down kneel down play.
+Given the time run off on these earlier downs, by the time Montclair lined up on 4th down, they were expecting to take a delay of game penalty and have approximately four seconds left to punt the ball out of their own endzone.
+However, another clock error resulted in the scoreboard clock ticking to zero and caused the Montclair fans to rush the field in apparent victory.
+This not only resulted in the delay of game penalty being called on Montclair, but the field officials determined the clock should have seven seconds left on it.
 Montclair next was only able to come up with an eleven-yard punt with Randolph's strong rush nearly blocking it.
-The punt itself was noticeably also held up by a gust of wind, that was fair caught on the twenty yard line with one second left.
-Groh then kicked the winning 37 yard field goal as time expired to give Randolph its miraculous record breaking victory and the de facto state championship in what The Star-Ledger of Newark later named the greatest New Jersey high school game ever played.
+The punt itself also was noticeably held up by an improbable gust of wind, that was fair caught on the twenty yard line as the Randolph punt returner's knee touched the ground stopping the clock with exactly one second left.
+Groh then kicked the winning 37-yard field goal as time expired to give Randolph its miraculous record breaking victory and the de facto state championship in what The Star-Ledger of Newark later named the greatest New Jersey high school game ever played and was dubbed by local media as the "Miracle at Montclair".
+At a national level, MaxPreps, in a 2019 article, ranked the game as #3 in its "top 50 high school football games of all time".